-We're very familiar with the 1.2-litre turbo petrol engine - it's used in a variety of Peugeot and Citroen models.
+We're very familiar with the 1.2-litre turbo petrol engine in the C3 Aircross – it's used in a variety of Peugeot and Citroen models.
 It's a refined enough engine, only feeling a bit strained when you get above 4,000rpm, but possessing enough torque to make sure you shouldn't have to do that very often.
-The 109bhp version offers the strongest mix of performance, economy and price.
+The 109bhp PureTech 110 offers the strongest mix of performance, economy and price.

 The auto box, meanwhile, is an Aisin unit that’s also seen use across the MINI range; it’s not infallible, but it’s generally smart enough for swift, smooth progress on all but the twistiest of roads.

 MPG, CO2 and Running Costs

 Citroen is pitching the C3 Aircross as a larger, more upmarket vehicle than the C3 supermini; indeed, to some extent it's a de facto replacement for the C3 Picasso small MPV.
-As such, list prices are a bit higher than they are for the regular C3, although the starting figure for the Aircross is still low compared with many of the car's rivals.
+As such, list prices are higher than they are for the regular C3, although the starting figure for the Aircross is still low compared with many of its rivals.

-Citroen has a history of offering plenty of dealer incentives and discounts, and this is likely to continue on the Aircross, which should have some of the more appealing monthly finance rates on the market.
-This is, in some respects, a safer way into an Aircross than outright purchase, because it insulates you from depreciation - a factor that has not been particularly kind to Citroens in years gone by.
+Citroen has a history of offering plenty of dealer incentives and finance deals, and this is sometimes the case with the Aircross.
+This is, in some respects, a safer way into an Aircross than outright purchase, because it insulates you from depreciation – a factor that has not been particularly kind to Citroens in years gone by.

 The petrols can't match the diesels' official figures, of course, but the PureTech three-cylinder engine is one of the more efficient offerings in this area of the market, and its numbers are no disgrace in a car of this size.
-The 109bhp petrol manages official combined economy of 51.5mpg with CO2 emissions from 134g/km.
+The 109bhp petrol manages an official combined economy figure of 54.4mpg with CO2 emissions from 134g/km.

-The more powerful 129bhp petrol uses a six-speed auto transmission and returns a healthy 47.3mpg, although emissions are a little high, ranging from 140-158g/km depending on your chosen spec.
-On the whole, though, the C3 Aircross looks one of the more efficient offerings in the class.
+The more powerful 129bhp petrol uses a six-speed auto transmission and returns a healthy 47.3mpg, although emissions are a little high, ranging from 140-151g/km depending on your chosen spec.
+On the whole, though, the C3 Aircross is of the more efficient offerings in the class.